nicholas-fong/Hong-Kong-Trails-GPX-KML/METHOD.md

 # Methodology used to generate these hiking tracks:<br>
-Use [Overpass](https://www.overpass-turbo.eu) query wizard to extract nodes, e.g. in the query wizard box: name ~ 'MacLehose Trail'
+Use [Overpass](https://www.overpass-turbo.eu) query wizard to extract nodes, e.g. in the query wizard box: name ~ "MacLehose Trail"

 save (export) the output as `GeoJSON`